samuelburbulla/samuelburbulla.github.io/_pages/about.md

 ---

-I am Samuel, an applied mathematician with a PhD in mathematical modeling and numerical simulation, who is enthusiastic about everything that makes machines intelligent!
+I am Samuel, an applied mathematician with a PhD in mathematical modeling and numerical simulation who is enthusiastic about everything that makes machines intelligent!

 I'm working at the [TransferLab](https://transferlab.ai) of